 This was a bit much considering Tarrasch had earlier declined a match against Lasker.
 He had put work commitments ahead of his own title ambitions and now he had a problem with someone else challenging.
 Chigorin had challenged unsuccessfully, Tarrasch had turned down the chance and now Lasker had seized the title.

-Capablanca published a set of rules and regulations to govern the way World Championship matches would be conducted.
-All of the top players including Lasker accepted the proposals.
-Eventually in 1921 in Havana, Cuba the match between Lasker and Capablanca went ahead.
-Capablanca won the title (which Lasker had earlier resigned) on a score of 4-0 with 10 draws.
+Capablanca would in the future publish a set of rules and regulations to govern the way World Championship matches would be conducted.
+All of the top players including Lasker would accept the proposals.
+But for now the challenger would have to negotiate from a position of weakness for a chance to win the title.
+The match eventually took place in 1921 in Havana, Cuba.
+Capablanca won the title (which Lasker had earlier resigned) on a score of 4-0 with 10 draws

 Lasker was largely inactive after losing to Capablanca.
-He never played another serious match and was only involved in a couple of tournaments.
-He won in New York in 1924 and was second in Moscow a year later.
+He never played another serious match and was only involved in a few tournaments.
+He won Moravská Ostrava 1923

 He drifted into other activities playing Bridge and Go for a while.
 He also invented a draughts variant called Lasca.
 Due to his Jewish heritage, he was forced out of Germany in 1933 when Adolf Hitler came to power.